 Does it snow in Portugal?

-However, in the mountainous regions, you can find beautiful snowy landscapes and even a ski resort.
+However, you can find beautiful snowy landscapes and even ski resorts in the mountainous regions.

-In this post, we explain when and where it snows in Portugal in addition to the best things to do in winter!
+In this post, we explain when and where it snows in Portugal and the best things to do in winter!

 Portugal is located on the Iberian Peninsula and has a predominantly Mediterranean climate.

 This offers warm summers and mild winters over much of the country.
-This means that only the mountainous regions of Portugal have the climatic conditions necessary for snowfall.
+However, only the mountainous regions of Portugal have the climatic conditions necessary for snowfall.

 Where does it snow in Portugal?

-Those who wish to see snow in Portugal should keep in mind that urban centers are not the best destinations.
+Those who wish to see snow in Portugal should remember that urban centers are not the best destinations.

 After all, the chances of finding snow in Lisbon or the Algarve, for example, are very small.